HELMAB/lv2-datatable/README.md

-# Laravel - Vue2 Datatable
+# Vue2 - Laravel Datatables

 Integrate the Laravel datatables with your Vue app without using JQuery.
 It can handle listing data locally and remote.